erikandersson96/portfolio-project-three/README.md

 The quiz will countinue until all questions has been played for the selected amount of questions.

+When you are finished with all of the selected questions you get asked to play again, if you press "N" (no) to exit.
+Just reload the page and the game will restart.

 Good luck!
 And have fun.